sohanlaxmicoin/go/services/orbit/internal/docs/developing.md

 ## <a name="logging"></a> Logging

 All logging infrastructure is in the `github.com/stellar/go/tree/master/services/orbit/internal/log` package.
 This package provides "level-based" logging:  Each logging statement has a severity, one of "Debug", "Info", "Warn", "Error" or "Panic".
-The horizon server has a configured level "filter", specified either using the `--log-level` command line flag or the `LOG_LEVEL` environment variable.
+The orbit server has a configured level "filter", specified either using the `--log-level` command line flag or the `LOG_LEVEL` environment variable.
 When a logging statement is executed, the statements declared severity is checked against the filter and will only be emitted if the severity of the statement is equal or higher severity than the filter.

 In addition, the logging subsystem has support for fields: Arbitrary key-value pairs that will be associated with an entry to allow for filtering and additional contextual information.